 The information required includes but is not limited to:

-Companies can proceed to sign the contract with the consultant/third-party vendor after submitting the application via Business Grants Portal.
+Companies can proceed to sign the contract with the third-party consultant/vendor after submitting the application via Business Grants Portal.
 Project commencement and completion dates must be in accordance to the project support period stipulated in the Business Grants Portal.

-No. Companies can tap on the reference list or approach their preferred consultants to seek quotations.
+No. With the exception of Enterprise Singapore’s list* of FTA consultants, companies can tap on the reference list or approach their preferred consultants to seek quotations.
 Companies are strongly encouraged to exercise due diligence prior to appointing any consultant.

 The Applicant shall ensure that the suppliers and service providers engaged in this project do not have any relationship, connection, association or dealings with the Applicant or its related companies or their directors and common shareholders.